 The best thing about Whitecliff Bay Holiday Park is the location, which is alongside a really lovely sandy beach.
 The beach is much quieter than it deserves to be because it's an effort to reach unless you are staying at the holiday park (or another adjacent park called Sandhills).
 On a sunny day you can convince yourself that you're sitting on a foreign island, as long as you don't dip your toe in the water.

-You can also get them to help with booking the Isle of Wight ferry at a reduced price.
+You also get a huge discount on the Isle of Wight ferry when you stay at Whitecliff Bay Holiday Park.
 Accommodation providers usually get the best prices and can save you quite a bit.
 You can sometimes get the ferry for less than half price by booking via Away Resorts.

-- £2464 for a luxury Rockstar lodge with a hot tub (sleeps 7).
-They also had chalets with hot tubs for about £1700 but they aren't quite as spacious as a lodge.
+- £2165 for a superior lodge that sleeps eight people.
+If you want a hot tub as well, it would cost you £2816.
+They also had chalets with hot tubs for about £2200 but they aren't quite as spacious as a lodge.

 3. St. Helen's Coastal Resort (hot tubs, 15 minute walk to the beach, outdoor swimming pool)